Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Adversarial Weight-Varied Network

 \subsection{Joint Adversarial Training}

-Similar to the static networks, our AW-Net can also be trained using the existing various adversarial training algorithms based on the min-max formulation \cite{madry2017towards}, such as TRADES \cite{zhang2019theoretically}, MART \cite{wang2019improving}, and so on.
+Similar to the static networks, AW-Net can be trained using the existing adversarial training algorithms, such as PGD-AT \cite{madry2017towards}, TRADES \cite{zhang2019theoretically}, and so on.
 However, to make full use of the dynamic characteristic in AW-Net, we choose Multi-teacher adversarial distillation (MTARD) \cite{Zhao2022Enhanced} as the adversarial training algorithm to perform a joint training strategy.
-MTARD utilizes a clean teacher and a robust teacher to jointly train the network to achieve the balance between accuracy and robustness, which is highly compatible to our AW-Net.
+MTARD utilizes a clean teacher and a robust teacher to jointly train the network to achieve the balance between accuracy and robustness, which is highly compatible with our AW-Net.
 Specifically, we can apply these two teachers to train the different weights for the clean examples and adversarial examples, respectively.
 Clean examples are trained by the strong standard teacher $T_{nat}$, and adversarial examples are trained by a strong adversarial teacher $T_{adv}$, which is formulated as follow:

 where $\mathcal{L}_{nat}$ and $\mathcal{L}_{adv}$ denote adversarial distillation loss for clean and adversarial teacher, respectively, $\mathcal{L}_{KL}$ denotes the Kullback-Leibler Divergence loss, $S(\cdot)$ denotes AW-Net, and $S^{\tau}(\cdot)$ denotes the tempered variant of $S(\cdot)$ with temperature $\tau$ \cite{hinton2015distilling}.
-Also, we design a classification loss to train the adversarial detector sub-network to get type predictions.
+Also, we design a classification loss to train the adversarial router sub-network to get type predictions.
 The minimization loss of training the AW-Net is as follows:

-where $\mathcal{L}_{type}$ denotes the type loss for the binary classification, $y'$ is a label that can represent adversarial and clean types. $\alpha_{1}$ and $\alpha_{2}$ are the hy-parameters, which will be automatically adjusted in the training process as described in their original paper \cite{Zhao2022Enhanced}.
+where $\mathcal{L}_{type}$ denotes the type loss for the binary classification, {here we apply binary Cross-Entropy loss}. $y'$ is a label that can represent adversarial and clean types. $\alpha_{1}$ and $\alpha_{2}$ are the hy-parameters, which will be automatically adjusted in the training process as described in their original paper \cite{Zhao2022Enhanced}.
 Therefore, we don't manually tune them in the experiment.